saikatkumardey/saikatkumardey.github.io/posts/19-mobilenets/19-mobilenet-v1.md

 As we can see, the ratio depends on the filter size and the number of output channels.
 For a typical filter size of 3x3 and a large number of output channels, depth-wise separable convolutions can **reduce the number of parameters and computations by ~10x.**

-## Width and resolution multipliers
+## Idea 2: Width and resolution multipliers

 Width and resolution multipliers are two global hyperparameters that mobilenets use to control the width and resolution of the network.
 They allow for fine-grained trade-off between network size, accuracy, and resource consumption.